 As I considered the dark anniversary that is approaching, after all the writing I’ve done about race in America, it came to me as a shock of insight.
 It was so obvious, yet I hadn’t noticed it before.
 I was talking with a friend about white privilege, when he interrupted me and asked, “You’re not going to bring up the race card, are you?”
-Suddenly, it was clear…

-Conservatives (that is, reactionaries), however, use the race card all the time, and have throughout American history.
-These days, so as to not appear blatantly racist, they use commonly understood code words (“law and order,” “states’ rights,” “inner city,” “super-predators,” “gangs,” “drug dealers,” etc.) to manipulate the fears of their political base.
+Conservatives (that is, reactionaries) use the race card all the time, and have throughout American history.
+These days, so as to not appear blatantly racist, they use commonly understood code words (“law and order,” “states’ rights,” “inner city,” “super-predators,” “gangs,” “thugs,” “rapists,” “drug dealers,” etc.) to manipulate the fears of their political base.
 The newest phrase is “invasion.”

-I contend that race (as white privilege, as the prison-industrial complex, as the underpinning of our entire economy and all of our politics, and as the quite justified fear of retribution) is the great unspoken – and therefore sacred – basis of our very identity as Americans.
+I contend that race (as white privilege, as the prison-industrial complex, as the underpinning of our entire economy and all of our politics, and as the quite justified fear of retribution) is the great unspoken – and therefore sacred – basis of our very identity as white Americans.

-White Americans know who they are because they are not the Other.
-In a culture built upon repression of the instincts, delayed gratification, institutional violence and a severe mind/body split, we have, for over three centuries, defined the Other as those who cannot or will not restrain their impulses.
-And we continue to project those qualities upon Black people and to a lesser extent all people of color.
+White people know who they are because they are not the Other.
+In a culture built upon repression of the instincts, delayed gratification, institutional violence and a severe mind/body split, we have, for four centuries, defined the Other as those who cannot or will not restrain their impulses.
+We continue to project those qualities upon Black people and to a lesser extent all people of color.

-In this American context, the question of government intrusion upon the individual too often serves as a euphemism for the fear that one’s personally hard-earned assets (despite a legacy of white privilege) might be taken away and given to people who are too lazy to work for themselves, people who, we have been told, do not deserve help.
+In this American context, the legitimate issue of government intrusion upon the individual has consistently served as a euphemism for the threat that one’s personally hard-earned assets (despite the legacy of white privilege and discrimination) might be taken away and given to people who are too lazy to work for themselves, people who, we have been told, do not deserve help.
 How absurd is this standpoint?
 Consider that this society has condemned one of every four of its children to poverty and ill health because their parents can’t find suitable work.

-These attitudes are essentially religious, even if articulated in secular terms.
+These attitudes are essentially religious, even if we now articulate them in secular terms.
 We no longer speak of original sin – not because we have matured as a culture, but because we don’t have to any more.
 This brutal and childish theology is lodged in our bones.
-Underneath the clichés lies our still-powerful Puritan contempt for the poor, still as severe as it was in the 17th century.
+Underneath the clichés lies our Puritan contempt for the poor, still as severe as it was in the 17th century.
 Indeed, surveys still show that Americans of all social classes believe that losers are utterly corrupt, that their condition is their own fault.
-To fail economically (regardless of institutional racism) is not simple failure but – in America – moral failure.
+To fail economically (regardless of the causes) is not simple failure but – in America – moral failure.
 We still refuse to acknowledge the elephant in the living room: systemic destruction of human values under capitalism.

-The continuing backlash against the perceived excesses of the 1960s has resolved whites of responsibility and renewed their sense of innocence and privilege.
+The continuing backlash against the perceived excesses of the 1960s still promises to absolve whites of responsibility and renew their sense of innocence.
 The theme of this revolution is a return to small town values.
-But its subtext is a complex mixture of fear, greed, misogyny, racism, violence, hatred of the poor and hatred of the poor.
+But its subtext is a complex mixture of fear, greed, misogyny, racism, violence, hatred of the poor and hatred of the body.

 White males, oblivious to their privilege, now identify as victims – not of the rich, but of the minorities who compete with them, the women claiming equality with them, the gays who publicly question the value of their masculinity and the intellectuals who appear to be telling them how to live.

-This is one way to understand right-wing activism: deeply committed, emotionally intense, sustained effort under the identification as victim, their targets being precisely those categories (race and gender) whom they have been educated to perceive as questioning or contesting that privilege.
+This is one way to understand right-wing activism: deeply committed, emotionally intense, sustained effort under the identification as victim, with their targets being precisely those categories (race, ethnicity and gender) whom they have been educated to perceive as questioning or contesting that privilege.

 Hence, we have, and certainly not for the first time in our history, groups of relatively affluent people (most Tea Partiers are not working class) who actually believe that they have been persecuted by people who have far less money and far less influence than they do.
 And not just the well off.
 For example, I used to know a 50-year-old man who did odd jobs for me.
-He lived with his mother and was usually broke.
+He had bad teeth, lived with his mother and was usually broke.
 Once, he declared that things were going badly for middle-class people like him and me.
 Middle-class?
 He was a good man, likeable, not entirely ignorant of politics, but the only way he could identify as middle-class was to ignore his own white privilege.